Odawara is located 290 km south west to Fukushima Nuclear facility.My home in Bunkyo-ku of Tokyo

 - Disaster Preparation: Lessons from Japan (Letters) by Coleman, et al. Vol 332 (June 17 2011), 1379.

-We believe that lack of understanding of radiation and its effects resulted in unnecessary fear.,, If evacuation is maintained for too long, there can be serious health (including mental health), family, and economic consequences,,,
+We believe that lack of understanding of radiation and its effects resulted in unnecessary fear.,, If evacuation is maintained for too long, there can be serious health (including mental health), family, and economic consequences,,,- A Tale of Two Earthquakes (Perspectives) by Heki (Hokkaido University).
+Vol 332 (June 17 2011), 1390-1391.

 - Displacement Above the Hypocenter of the 2011 Tohoku-Oki Earthquake by Mariko Sato, et al (Japan Coast Guard, University of Tokyo).
 Vol 332 (June 17 2011), 1395.